 - Check your brisket for tenderness and, once confirmed, add your vegetables and let simmer for an additional 30 minutes.

-- Once your vegetables are fork-tender, pull your brisket from the pot and slice it with the grain.
+- Once your vegetables are fork-tender, pull your brisket from the pot and slice it against the grain.

 - Sprinkle with parsley for garnish and serve hot.